AushevAhmad/awesome-css/README.md

 2. Copy all of the CSS and paste it into your custom CSS file.

+3. You can now customize any of the module's contents.

+> [!WARNING]
-3. You can now customize any of the module's contents. *Doing this means the modules will not receive updates from this repository.*
+> Doing this means the modules will not receive updates from this repository.

 ## Issues / Ideas